GHRS Mission, Vision, Values & Philosophy

 Section 2: Distribution of Assets.
 Upon the dissolution of the Organization, its assets remaining after payment or provision for payment, of all debts and liabilities of the Organization shall be distributed to a nonprofit fund, foundation, or foundation which is organized and operated exclusively for the care and fostering of house rabbits decided upon by a majority vote of the Board, the charitable purposes of which its tax exempt status under section 501(c) (3) of the Internal Revenue Service code of 1954, or corresponding provisions of subsequent federal tax laws.

 Section 3: Loans and Debt.
-No loans or other debt in excess of $2,000 may be committed by any Board member or other role listed in these bylaws without a majority vote of approval by the Board.
+No loans or other debt in excess of Two Thousand and 00/100 Dollars ($2,000.00) may be committed by any Board member or other role listed in these bylaws without a majority vote of approval by the Board.

 Section 1: Amendment of Bylaws.
-These Bylaws may be altered, amended or repealed and new bylaws may be adopted by a three-fourths majority of the entire Board of Directors at any regular meeting or special meeting, provided that at least 10 days written notice is given to the Board of intention to alter, amend or repeal or to adopt new Bylaws at such meeting and examples of the amended Bylaws are provided at the time of written notice.
+These Bylaws may be altered, amended or repealed and new bylaws may be adopted by more than seventy-five percent (75%) of the entire Board of Directors at any regular meeting or special meeting, provided that at least ten (10) calendar days written notice is given to the Board of intention to alter, amend or repeal or to adopt new Bylaws at such meeting and examples of the amended Bylaws are provided at the time of written notice.

 Section 2: Conflicts.
 In the case where the National Chapter HRS rules or regulations or where Federal, State or local laws conflict with these Bylaws, the law shall prevail, and the Bylaws will be amended at the next Board meeting to comply with the National Chapter rules, or Federal, State or local laws.